 Asana Training is a site operated and maintained by Project Management Pros.
 They are experts that help users deploy and optimize Asana software in the organization.
 They offer an online course, on-site training, virtual training, workspace audit, and consulting services.
 The Asana Training Masterclass online course includes over 8 hours of full HD video, over 60 lessons, a comprehensive walkthrough, explanation of key integrations, 1 hour free consult, access for 6 months, and more for $347.

-3. Udemy – Fundamentals of Asana
+3. Udemy – Getting Started in Asana

 4. LinkedIn Learning